cmss13-devs/web/rules.md

 ## English Only

-- All communications within the server (IC and OOC) should be done in English only.
-Phrases from other languages are fine but should not make up the majority of your conversations.
+- All communications within the server (IC and OOC) should be done in English only using ASCII characters.
+(So no Cyrilic, Arabic or any other non latin characters) Phrases from other languages are fine but should not make up the majority of your conversations.
 - This extends to the use of Netspeak in-character.
-You should not be using LOL, WTF,
+You should not be using LOL, WTF, or other similar abbreviations.

 ## Profane RP